tbeseda/tap-reader/README.md

 </p>

 > [!WARNING]
-> `tap-reader` is pre-release.
-It's not ready for production use.
+> `tap-reader` is not ready for production use. v0.1.0 will be a stable release.

 Sample reporter that leverages `tap-reader`: